Varalaru Mukkiyam: Production

-The film was tentatively titled as Jiiva37.
-On January 4, 2022, the film's official title was unveiled as Varalaru Mukkiyam.
+The film was tentatively titled Jiiva37.
+On 4 January 2022, the film's official title was unveiled as Varalaru Mukkiyam.
 Post-production of the film worked in progress on 4 January 2022.

 Music

 Shaan Rahman composed the soundtrack and background score of the film while collaborating with actor Jiiva and director Santhosh Rajan for the first time.
 The first single "Pothi Pothi Valatha Pulla" was released on 10 June 2022.
 The audio rights were acquired by Saregama.
 The second single "Mallu Girl" was released on 8 July 2022.
 The third single "Vela Kedachiruchu" was released on 5 August 2022.
 The fourth single titled "Suthura Boomi" was released on 30 November 2022.

 Release

 Theatrical

 The film was released in theatres on 9 December 2022.
 Initially, it was scheduled for a release on 2 December 2022 however, the release date was postponed.
 The trailer of the film was released on 27 November 2022.